Middle Tennessee Scheduled Lane Closures

 Emergency In-place paving

-- 4/18 – 4/20, 9 a.m. – 3 p.m., There will be alternating lane closures in westbound lanes for paving activities and in the eastbound lanes for milling to repair damaged sections of asphalt.
+- Nightly, 8 p.m. – 5 a.m., 9 a.m. – 3 p.m., There will be alternating lane closures in east and westbound lanes for paving activities and in the eastbound lanes for milling to repair damaged sections of asphalt.
 One lane will remain open at all times.
-(MM 31 – 42)
+(MM 220-223)

 DAVIDSON COUNTY, I-65